Turn your hobby into a career

 Burgeoning baker or keen crafter?
 Find out how you could earn a living doing something you love, from the people who’ve already done it.

-One in 6 small business owners started out by turning their hobby into an income, research has revealed 1.
-We meet 3 people who have done just that, transforming passions for baking, gardening, and even flying microlight aeroplanes, into booming businesses.
+1 in 6 small-business owners started out by turning their hobby into an income, research has revealed1.
+We meet 3 people who’ve done just that, transforming their passions for baking, gardening and even flying microlight aeroplanes, into booming businesses.

 Rising to the challenge

-But it wasn’t until 2012 that Sarah Jameson thought about turning her much-loved hobby into something more.
-‘I was sat in a café in Sheffield with my mum when I turned to her and said, ‘I’d love to do something like this.'
+But it wasn’t until 2012 that Sarah thought about turning her much-loved hobby into something more.
+‘I was sat in a café in Sheffield with my mum when I turned to her and said, ‘I’d love to do something like this.’’